 North Islay Whisky Tour: £125, day long tour, runs on Wednesday, Friday and Sunday from April to October, however, other days may be available on request.
 Bunnahabhain have partnered with neighbours Ardnahoe and Caol Ila, in collaboration with Islay Taxis for transport, so you can now easily discover Islay’s three northern distilleries in one day!
 Includes transport, tours, tastings and lunch.
 This is an excellent option if you're not driving yourself - I wish they had this tour available when I first visited Islay!
 For more information, call Bunnahabhain on 01496 840 557 or to book, contact Stuart at Islay Taxis or email email@example.com

 If you’re on foot (as I have done!) it is a worthwhile walk along the road, with sweeping views across the Sound of Islay – just ask the bus driver (route 451 Port Askaig) to drop you off at the road to Bunnahabhain.
 He may try to convince you that Caol Ila is a better choice as it’s a lot closer.
 It is, but it’s nowhere near as beautiful.
 It is also a 4 mile walk back to the main road, however, I have always found fellow travellers to be very helpful in providing lifts, and it never hurts to ask at a distillery if someone is going your way.
 Be sure to check the bus timetable as Islay buses are infrequent.
 They also finish early on Saturdays and don’t run on a Sunday.

-I have been told, by a mostly reliable Islay local, that the Bunnahabhain distillery architect normally designed prisons.
+I have been told, by a mostly reliable Islay local, that the Bunnahabhain distillery architect was usually employed to design prisons.
 One look at Bunnahabain, and it’s not hard to believe!
-The high walls and stark design are very reminiscent of a prison, though in this case, the purpose was the keep the whisky in, and potential thieves out.
+The high walls and stark design are very reminiscent of a prison, though in this case, the purpose would have been to keep the whisky in, and potential thieves out!